danbassov/TruthPlatformPrototype/README.md

 **Contracts**: Contains Solidity smart contracts (TruthPlatform.sol) that govern the platform’s behavior.

-**Frontend**: A React application that serves as the user interface, interacting with the smart contracts via Web3.js.
+**Frontend2**: A React application that serves as the user interface, interacting with the smart contracts via Web3.js.
+This directory is a copy of the original frontend folder but excludes the node_modules folder to ensure it is manageable for version control.

 **Migrations**: Includes scripts for deploying the smart contracts to a local or public Ethereum network using Truffle.